eurostat/NLP4Stat/Use Case A Graphical exploration/R Shiny files/R Shiny application.md

 Figure 5 -- Graphical exploration in R Shiny: feeding data and interactions.

-The following is part of the sessionInfo() output, showing the environment used for the development, including the R version and the versions of the libraries loaded:
+The following is part of the sessionInfo() output, showing the environment used for the development, including the R version and the versions of the libraries loaded.
+Note that library _ggplot2_ is loaded as a required library of _plotly_.
  * R version 4.0.2 (2020-06-22)
  * Platform: x86_64-w64-mingw32/x64 (64-bit)
  * Running under: Windows 10 x64 (build 19042)